 Even though a headgear does not remove the risk of head trauma, as previously mentioned, it is advantageous to wear for the following reasons.

-- Security Blanket - A headgear could act as a security blanket for some individuals who feel safe absorbing strikes because the pain of being hit to the face has diminished.
-This type of thought process is detrimental to their health.
+Security Blanket - A headgear could act as a security blanket for some individuals who feel safe absorbing strikes because the pain of being hit to the face has diminished.
+It's a catch-22.
+You are more willing to engage (on the inside) but this also means you are willing to get hit more.
+This type of thought process can be detrimental to your long-term brain health.

 Having the capability and knowledge to lead safe sparring sessions is great for decreasing the occurrence of unnecessary head trauma.